What is the course about?

 When I've finished, what course can I do next?

-- Students need 2 years of mixed levels classes before joining an Intermediate class.
-Students could, however, after
+- Students need two years of beginner/mixed levels classes before joining an Intermediate class.
+Students could, however, after four weeks, begin regular daily practice and progress more rapidly.